biannual-austrian-tda/biannual-austrian-tda-22.github.io/schedule.md

 # Dinner information (for Aug.
 17, 2022)

-We are currently figuring out the dinner location.
-Most likely in the inner-city.
-Stay tuned!
+We have a 7pm dinner reservation at **fuxn**, see [here](https://fuxn.at/).

 # Lunch information (on Aug.
 18, 2022)

 We will have catering provided to us for lunch on Aug.
 18, 2022 (including vegan options).
+Catering will also include coffee and drinks on both days.